In London & Surrey, UK

 Why have this treatment?

-Sciton HALO laser is a special type of fractional hybrid laser that combines ablative and non ablative resurfacing into one treatment.
-This type of treatment allows for great improvement in skin tone, surface texture, redness and pigmentation.
+Sciton HALO laser is a special type of fractional hybrid laser that combines ablative and non-ablative resurfacing into one treatment.
+This type of treatment allows for a great improvement in skin tone, surface texture, redness and pigmentation.
 It is an excellent mild laser resurfacing in its own right and also an excellent maintenance treatment for those who have had aggressive laser resurfacing.
-The non-ablative component of the laser penetrates into the dermis (deeper layer of the skin) and removes pigmentation and coagulates blood vessels that cause redness reducing overall brown and red discolouration in skin tone.
+The non-ablative component of the laser penetrates into the dermis (deeper layer of the skin) and removes pigmentation and coagulates blood vessels that cause redness-reducing overall brown and red discolouration in skin tone.
 It also stimulates new collagen production as the coagulated dermal tissue is replaced.
 This improves skin thickness and density, tightens the skin and contracts pores.
 The ablative component of Sciton HALO fractionally resurfaces the epidermis (outer layer) for improvement in overall skin quality.
 Laser treatment of this type also results in a reduction of abnormal cell types in the skin that can go on to form dangerous skin lesions.
 It is recommended that a HALO skin treatment is performed once every 6 months as maintenance.

 ▪ The 1470 nm laser wavelength of Halo is delivered through a scanning device that creates microscopic columns of wounded tissue that stimulates new collagen.

 ▪ Laser treatment procedures may produce scanning patterns visible on the skin.
 This event usually fades while in the healing phase.

 ▪ Light from a laser can be harmful to eyes and wearing special safety eyewear is necessary at all times during the procedure.